Flipkart: History

+Flipkart Health+ was plagued with inferior service quality, drug stocking issues and back-end bugs from the beginning, all these, along with several prevailing strong players in the market might have led to their downfall.

+In November 2021, Flipkart Health acquired Sastasundar Healthbuddy for undisclosed sum.

+Funding

+They received ₹33.4 crore funding from Japan-based pharmaceutical company Rohto Pharmaceutical.

+In Aug 2019, Mitsubishi Corporation invested ₹100 crore in the company.

 Criticism

 On 13 September 2014, a Flipkart deliveryman allegedly molested a housemaid in Hyderabad.
 The housemaid's employer sued Flipkart for this incident, citing the need for regulations to make offline delivery services safer.

 In 2014, competitors such as Future Group (owner of retail chain Big Bazaar at that time) filed complaints with India's Ministry of Commerce and Industry, alleging that Flipkart's Big Billion Days discounts undercut prices in a manner predatory to other retailers.
 The ministry stated that it would look into the complaints.

 In April 2015, Flipkart faced criticism for being a launch partner in the Airtel Zero program.
 Critics alleged that the zero-rating scheme violated the principles of net neutrality.
 Flipkart later pulled out of the project.

 In 2015, around 400 delivery executives working with eKart, the logistics arm of Flipkart, went on strike to protest poor working conditions.
 Complaints included seven-day workweeks, extended hours, and a lack of clean toilets and medical assistance for bike riders involved in accidents.
-In 2016, delivery executive Nanjunda Swamy was murdered by a customer who did not have enough money to pay for a product.
+In 2016, delivery executive Nanjunda Swamy was allegedly murdered by a customer who did not have enough money to pay for a product.
 In response, Flipkart launched a safety initiative -'Project Nanjunda', named after the deceased executive.
 This included an SOS button in the mobile app (called the Nanjunda button) that could be used by field executives in case of emergencies.

 Vendors on Flipkart have faced several challenges while doing business on the company's marketplace, to the extent that some of them have quit the portal.
 Some of these challenges include Flipkart's alleged unfair policies towards sellers, the lack of a competent logistics service, and customer returns that are a result of consumer fraud.